Office of Postsecondary Education, Department of Education.

 If you request an application package from ED Pubs, be sure to identify this program as follows: CFDA number 84.022A.

-2. Content and Form of Application Submission: Requirements concerning the content and form of an application, together with the forms the applicant must submit, are in the application package for this program.
-Page Limit: The application narrative is where the student applicant addresses the selection criteria that reviewers use to evaluate the application.
-The student applicant must limit the application narrative to no more than 10 pages and the bibliography to no more than two pages, using the following standards:
+2. Recommended Page Limits: The application narrative is where the student applicant addresses the selection criteria that reviewers use to evaluate the application.
+We recommend that the student applicant (1) limit the application narrative to no more than 10 pages and the bibliography to no more than two pages; and (2) use the following standards:

-- Double space (no more than three lines per vertical inch) all text in the application narrative.
+- Double space (no more than three lines per vertical inch) all text in the application narrative and bibliography.
 However, student applicants may single space all text in charts, tables, figures, graphs, titles, headings, footnotes, endnotes, quotations, bibliography, and captions.

-The page limits only apply to the application narrative and bibliography.
-The page limits do not apply to the Application for Federal Assistance face sheet (SF 424), the supplemental information form required by the Department of Education, or the assurances and certification.
+The recommended page limit does not apply to the Application for Federal Assistance face sheet (SF 424), the supplemental information form required by the Department of Education, or the assurances and certification.
 However, student applicants must include their complete responses to the selection criteria in the application narrative.
+The recommended page limits only apply to the application narrative and bibliography.

 3. Submission Dates and Times: